wavefrontHQ/docs/pages/doc/tracing_basics.md

 You can view trace data by [submitting a trace query](trace_data_query.html).
 A trace query describes one or more spans to be matched, and then displays the traces that contain the matched spans:
 1. Select **Applications > Traces** in the task bar.
-2. In the Traces browser, [build a trace query](trace_data_query.html#building-a-trace-query) by selecting the filters that describe the spans to be matched.
+2. In the Traces browser, by select the filters that describe the spans to be matched.

 <!--- In Hotspots topic - mention that specified span could be anywhere in result trace.
 Might but need not be first. --->
 <!---  In Hotspots topic -  mention and link to traces() function --->